pramnora/julia/README.md

              by typing in the keyword: julia.

 **NOTE(2):** The file extension for julia program code file is: [.jl];
-             do NOT try saving the file as being called: [.js.txt]...;
+             do NOT try saving the file as being called: [.jl.txt]...;
              ...as Julia does NOT understand how to read plain [.txt] files?!
              You might need to save the Notepad file...
              by, deliberately, stating save as: All Files/